 Accept that sometimes the feedback you will receive won’t always be exactly what you were hoping.
 It won’t always be glowingly positive, as we all know.
 It’s a reality of our roles.
 This process isn’t about who is right or wrong (and it certainly isn’t about creating the best portfolio piece) it’s about the best solution to a problem.

 If you were at the last Style & Class event you might remember Stevie presented this slide in talking about diversity.
-They used this slide to show how diverse we all are – and I wanted to bring it up again, because it is important to consider our diversity, and how that effects how we give feedback and communicate with each other.
+They used this slide to show how diverse we all are – and I wanted to bring it up again because it is important to consider our diversity, and how that affects how we give feedback and communicate with each other.

 I’ve had a lot of experience dealing directly with clients, and it is apparent that we don’t always communicate and use words in the same way.
 Most of us here are in the design and tech space, and we easily understand the common language we use.